-It appears that more than 80% of all UTIs worldwide caused by E. coli bacteria that leave in your gut and sometimes make their way to your vagina.
+It appears that more than 90% of all UTIs worldwide are caused by E. coli bacteria that live in your gut, hang around your anus, and sometimes ascend to your vagina.

 Frankly, it doesn’t take much for bacteria to make their way from your anus area toward your vagina, even with perfect hygiene.

-Thankfully, healthy vaginal flora is not suitable for E. coli.
+Thankfully, healthy vaginal flora makes your vagina a hostile environment for E. coli.
 Basically, if vaginal flora is balanced, the invaders will be “kicked out”.
-On a contrary, if vaginal flora is compromised, harmful bacteria will thrive.
+On the contrary, if vaginal flora is compromised, harmful bacteria will thrive.

-Almost every time during sex some of the vaginal secret would be spread toward the urethra (unfortunately, the urethra is right next to clitoris).
+As you can imagine, during sex some of the vaginal fluids would be spread toward the urethra (unfortunately, the urethra is right next to clitoris).
 Therefore, if your “vaginal juices” are full of harmful bacteria, the chances to contract a UTI skyrocket.

 First of all, good news: not all condoms increase your chances to contract a UTI.
-Look for condoms without spermicide.
+The trick is to look for condoms without spermicide.

 If a woman used a condom with spermicide five times within two weeks, her risk of contracting a UTI was five times higher (!) than a woman using other forms of contraception.

-Therefore, this is spermicide that you should avoid, not condoms.
-What’s so bad about spermicide coated condoms?
+Clearly, it’s the spermicide that you should avoid, not condoms.
+But why?
+What’s so bad about spermicide-coated condoms?

-Unfortunately, spermicide on the condoms facilitates the growth of E. coli. and enhances it’s adherence to epithelial cells in vagina.
+Unfortunately, spermicide facilitates the growth of E. coli. and enhances it’s adherence to epithelial cells in the vagina.
 And as we discussed earlier, you do not want E. coli growing in your vagina.

-This means that E. coli bacteria that made their way to your vagina will be able to thrive an multiply and wait for the next opportunity to get closer to your urethra.
+This means that E. coli bacteria that made their way to your vagina will be able to thrive and multiply while they wait for the next opportunity to get closer to your urethra.

-If you are using spermicide coated condoms, you are basically helping your own enemy.
+If you are using spermicide-coated condoms, you are basically aiding the enemy.

-The spermicide (Nonoxynol-9) suppresses growth of healthy vaginal flora (lactobacilli), the beneficial bacteria that live in your vagina.
-Compromised vaginal flora means that E. coli have better living conditions, and that leads to increased risk of UTIs.
+The active ingredient in spermicide that kills sperm (Nonoxynol-9) also suppresses the growth of healthy vaginal flora (lactobacilli), the beneficial bacteria that live in your vagina.
+Compromised vaginal flora means that E. coli have better living conditions because your healthy bacteria aren’t around to fight off the bad guys, leading to increased risk of UTIs.

-If you have to use spermicide coated condoms, make sure to restore your “good bacteria” with special probiotics, such as RepHresh Pro-B Probiotic Feminine Supplement, 30-Count Capsules.
+If you have to use spermicide-coated condoms, make sure to restore your “good bacteria” with special probiotics.

 - Avoid using products with Nonoxynol-9